When Claiming Business Expenses in Canada What Can I Deduct?

 Keeping a separate business bank account and following good accounting practices will help you do this.

-There are some caveats to bear in mind when you’re thinking about claiming business expenses, however.
+There are some caveats to bear in mind when you’re thinking about claiming business expenses in Canada, however.

 1) Note the word reasonable in the definition.
 What is a reasonable business expense for one business may not be for another.
-It may make perfect sense for a writer or café owner to claim Internet Service Provider fees as a business expense, for example, but it seems odd for a bakery.
+It seems sensible for home designer to be claiming lunches entertaining clients as a business expense, for example, but an odd thing for a plumber.

 3) All business expenses need to be supported by documentation.
 You have to have receipts to back up your business expense claims.
 For more on this, see Can I claim business expenses that I no longer have receipts for?